Legislation Named “Linnette Lebron’s Law” in Honor of Camden Woman Who Married Fiancé One Day Before Passing

-(TRENTON) – Legislation sponsored by Assemblyman Adam Taliaferro to reduce the waiting period and requirements for couples wishing to enter into a marriage or civil union when one is terminally ill cleared an Assembly panel on Thursday.
+Legislation sponsored by Assemblyman Adam Taliaferro to reduce the waiting period and requirements for couples wishing to enter into a marriage or civil union when one is terminally ill gained approval from an Assembly panel on Monday.

 “There are many couples like Linnette and Omar throughout New Jersey who have been forced to jump through hoops during one of the most trying times in their life to fulfill their wish to be married,” said Taliaferro (D-Cumberland/Gloucester/Salem).
 “We need to change the process so that whatever time they have left can be spent together, not battling unnecessary hurdles.”